Tuesday, March 24, 2020

 A few hours went by and the two of them decided to break for dinner.

 Checking the room to see how far they had gotten, my uncle noticed that my mother’s jewelry was not in its box.
-We did not think it was stolen but also knew nothing about Scott.
+We didn’t think it was stolen but also knew nothing about Scott.

 While trying to figure out how to handle the situation, an unknown car pulled into the driveway (how rude) and a woman I did not recognize got out.